sveinpg/build-your-own-react/README.md

 :books: - Some extended information you might check out some other time.

-:running: - We'll keep on reminding you to run the tests
+:running: - We'll keep on reminding you to run the tests.

 ### :bulb: Yes, already a tips.
 Starting off strong!